Professor Ricarda Schmidt

-Prof. Schmidt is the principal investigator of this AHRC-funded research project, 1/10/10-30/4/14, in collaboration with Dr Sean Allan (CI, Department of German Studies, University of Warwick) and Dr Steven Howe (ARF, Department of Modern Languages/German, College of Humanities, University of Exeter).
+Prof. Schmidt was the principal investigator of this AHRC-funded research project, 1/10/10-30/4/14, in collaboration with Dr Sean Allan (CI, Department of German Studies, University of Warwick) and Dr Steven Howe (ARF, Department of Modern Languages/German, College of Humanities, University of Exeter).

 Intuitively, the two would seem to be at opposite ends of a spectrum, with education stemming from ethical endeavours and violence marking the breakdown of ethical behaviour.
-However, we will demonstrate that one of the most important aspects of Kleist's work lies in the fact that he explores multiple interdependencies between education and violence, as well as complex and contradictory ethical implications in each.
+However, we have demonstrated that one of the most important aspects of Kleist's work lies in the fact that he explores multiple interdependencies between education and violence, as well as complex and contradictory ethical implications in each.
 Whether violence is conceived of as innate, as the result of social oppression, or as ‘necessary' means to a higher moral end has vital consequences for our understanding of works of art, and, moreover, for ethical choices in our lives.
 Similarly, the question of what role different models of education can play in mitigating or exacerbating violence is of importance not only for our understanding of Kleist, but also for conceptualising our future.

-Our project will address two main questions:
+Our project addressed two main questions:

 1. How does Kleist transform educational models as embodied in eighteenth-century pedagogical discourses, literature and drama?